LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 hw.keyboard=yes
 ```

-**Note**
+> **_NOTE:_**
-  - If you don't do this change, the Android buttons (home, back, and overview) won't work and you won't be able to operate the Android running in the emulator.
+> If you don't do this change, the Android buttons (home, back, and overview) won't work and you won't be able to operate the Android running in the emulator.

 ### 4.5 Run the AVD